Festivals & Events

 The festival site is within walking distance of Shinjo Station.
 Shinjo can be reached in about three and a half hours from Tokyo on the Yamagata Shinkansen .

-The Shinjo Matsuri has been certified as a UNESCO Intangible Cultural Heritage
+The Shinjo Matsuri floats are designated a UNESCO Intangible Cultural Heritage

 Approximately half a million visitors attend this festival